Four Quadrant Motor Control

 June 11, 2011Regenerative Control

-In its basic form, a regenerative braking system recovers energy by slowing the motor, and then it actually recycles the energy.
+In its basic form, a regenerative motor braking system recovers energy by slowing the motor, and then it actually recycles the energy.
 For phase-controlled DC drives, regenerative control involves reverting mechanical energy from an armature and the rotating load back onto the AC power line.
 The motor’s reversal of current causes the rotation of the load to slow down with braking action.